fehler/ux-foundations/ux-foundations-outline.md

 Chapter 5: Test
 ---------------

-Again, this draws on the Smashing + Adobe articles (No. 8).
+Again, this draws on the Smashing + Adobe articles.

 - - -